One Minute To Save Your Life

 When we think of a sinking vehicle, we tend to think of large bodies of water, such as lakes, rivers, canals and coastlines.

 The reality is that potentially life-threatening situations exist whenever water can press against the side windows, locking them in place and trapping passengers.

 This is what we typically think about when we think vehicle submersion.
 This is what happens when the driver plunges or drives into a lake, river, canal, etc…

 Floods and Flash Floods

-Sinkholes and potholes can pose unexpected threats to vehicle occupants.
+Sinkholes can pose unexpected threats to vehicle occupants.
 What at first appears as shallow water on a road’s surface can actually hide a much deeper safety risk whereby a car can get sucked into the sinkhole.